macoto00/Frontend-Developer-Code-Lessons/JS Topics/Topics/Topic 13 - Object Oriented programming/README.md

-# JS Topic XX - Object Oriented Programming
+# JS Topic 13 - Object Oriented Programming

 Object-oriented programming (OOP) in JavaScript revolves around the concept of using objects to model real-world entities or abstract concepts.
 In JavaScript, objects are fundamental, and they allow you to encapsulate data (properties) and behavior (methods) into a single entity.